 Other Lower Mainland Regions to Explore

-There is also lots to see and do outside these main areas, however, including in the following communities in the Lower Mainland:
+There is also a lot to see and do outside these main areas, however, including in the following communities in the Lower Mainland:

 - Abbotsford – a large agricultural community in the Fraser Valley.